This post was done after the Spurs defeat. With the first paragraph, you'll see which Spurs game it refers to.

 I'm not solely blaming the players but they do have all of the responsibility whenever they step foot onto the pitch.
 It is then all on them.

-As much as people can say that the manager is not good enough, he needs players that will give him everything more often than not.
-I believe that then is the only time we can truly judge ten Hag as he will have no place to hide.
+As much as people can say that the manager is not good enough, he does need players that will give him everything more often than not.
+I believe that then is the only time we can truly say whether Ruben Amorim is the man as he will have no place to hide.

 Finally, I just want to say, I never really thought about the players not turning up again this season.
-I thought that was gone.
+I thought that that was gone.
+You'd think that with a new manager and European final looming, they would give everything to impress and win.
 How foolish of me.
-But as it is ten Hag's third season and he has a lot of the players he wanted, I thought this really was all on him.

 As we can see though, the players are still a massive issue as they can turn it on or off whenever they want to.